-The other maps in \eqref{e:lextopgrp} are defined by functoriality.
-The long exact sequence \eqref{e:lextopgrp} is functorial for those morphisms from the short exact sequence \eqref{e:sextopgrp} which are the isomorphisms on $N'$.
-When $N'$ is central in $N$, the action of $N'$ on $\sE(M,N')$ is trivial, and the pointed set $\sE(M,N')/N''$ in \eqref{e:lextopgrp} may be replaced by its pointed subset $H^2(M,N')$.
-When $M$ is profinite, $N$, $N'$ and $N''$ are discrete, and $N'$ is central, \eqref{e:lextopgrp} with $\sE(M,N')/N''$ replaced by $H^2(M,N')$ reduces to the usual long exact sequence.
+with the other maps defined by functoriality.
+It is exact in the first five pairs of maps, and for the final pair the image of $H^1(M,N)$ in $H^1(M,N'')$ is the inverse image of the subset $\sE_0(M,N')/N''$ of $\sE(M,N')/N''$, where $\sE_0(M,N')$ consists of the classes of the split extensions.
+The sequence \eqref{e:lextopgrp} is functorial for those morphisms from \eqref{e:sextopgrp} which are isomorphisms on $N'$.
+When $N'$ is central in $N$, the action of $N''$ on $\sE(M,N')$ is trivial, and $\sE(M,N')/N''$ in \eqref{e:lextopgrp} may be replaced by its subset $H^2(M,N')$, which $\sE_0(M,N')/N''$ intersects in the $0$ element.
+When $M$ is profinite, $N$, $N'$ and $N''$ are discrete, and $N'$ is central, \eqref{e:lextopgrp} with $\sE(M,N')/N''$ replaced by $H^2(M,N')$ is the usual long exact sequence.